 - Immediately add garlic, basil, salt, cheese and butter.
 Blend thoroughly using the whip attachment of the electric mixer.

-Normal recipes use 2 lbs. of potatoes, but I bought a five-pound bag of red potatoes at Winco the other day for $2.88.
+Normal recipes use two pounds of potatoes, but I bought a five-pound bag of red potatoes at Winco the other day for $2.88.
 I never really cook with potatoes, so I decided I might as well make a huge recipe to use up all the potatoes.
 Traditional Buca di Beppo copycat recipes use Oregano, not basil.
 I used up all the Oregano for the Boule bread dough made earlier this morning, so I had to swap Basil for Oregano.
 It seemed to work well.

 I do think this recipe could use more butter.
-There is a recipe floating around on the internet calling for two-pounds of potatoes and one pound of butter!.
+There is a recipe floating around on the internet calling for two-pounds of potatoes and one pound of butter!
 So rightfully this recipe should have called for over two pounds of butter.
 I was a little skeptical of such a large butter to potato ratio.
 If you’d like to add more butter you should feel free to do so.